 An ambition to become more than a pub!

-Rachel explained that if they are able to raise the funds, their aspiration is to create a welcoming space, particulary for people with dementia or other neuro-diverse conditions, by ensuring approproate lighting and easy-to-read-menus.
+Rachel explained that if they are able to raise the funds, their aspiration is to create a welcoming space, particularly for people with dementia or other neuro-diverse conditions, by ensuring appropriate lighting and easy-to-read-menus.
 Additionally, she told me that, according to the census data, 26% of the village is housed by single occupancy residents, so they want them to be able to come in and be welcomed.

-Rachel shared her vision of going beyond the the typical pub setting, a concept championed by Plunkett UK through the ‘more than a pub’ programme.
+Rachel shared her vision of going beyond the typical pub setting, a concept championed by Plunkett UK through the ‘more than a pub’ programme.
 She emphasised the importance of combatting loneliness, planning to establish a repair shed in the garden to bring together locals to interact practically.
-Furthemore, she envisions the space as a welcoming environment for remote workers to socialise and engage with one another.
+Furthermore, she envisions the space as a welcoming environment for remote workers to socialise and engage with one another.

 Rachel said: “we want it to be a space for somebody who lives alone, to just walk in and not feel awkward and be welcomed!”